hpe-dev-incubator/hpe-dev-portal/content/blog/chif-driver-not-found.md

 ### iLOrest scripts accessing a wrong iLO

-In this context, you are a privileged user launching an iLOrest script from a iLO based server, targeting a remote iLO.
-However, the script supplies wrong credentials to the remote iLO.
+You may come across this error if you are a privileged user launching an iLOrest script from an iLO-based server targeting a remote iLO, but the script supplies the wrong credentials.
 In that case, iLOrest returns an error code, but sadly enough, the script does not test the return code of the login process and continues its execution.

-As you are privileged on a physical iLO based system with the CHIF driver up and running, iLOrest performs following requests successfully on your system via the CHIF driver in place of the remote server.
-This situation is embarrassing because you perform management actions on the wrong system.
+As you are privileged on a physical iLO based system with the CHIF driver up and running, iLOrest performs the following requests successfully on your system via the CHIF driver in place of the remote server.
+This situation is embarrassing because you are performing management actions on the wrong system.

-The following picture displays a script launched from an iLO 4 based computer, targeting an iLO 5, but supplying faulty username and password in the login command and discarding errors (`&> /dev/null`).
+The following picture displays a script launched from an iLO 4 based computer, targeting an iLO 5, but supplying a faulty username and password in the login command and discarding errors (`&> /dev/null`).

 As a consequence, the next iLOrest command retrieves the local iLO 4 firmware version, instead of the remote iLO 5 firmware version !